MoseleyBioinformaticsLab/ssc/README.rst

 Build docker image using Dockerfile
 -----------------------------------

-* Go to project root and execute the following command:
+* Go to project root (directory where `Dockerfile` is located) and execute the following command:

 .. code:: bash